 Who we may share your information with

-We may also share your information with these organisations:
+We may also share your personal information with organisations:

 - Health Professionals